Maren Morris Boyfriend: See Pictures Of Breakout Country Singer And Ryan Hurd

 Maren Morris has been a rising star within the country music world for years, but the 2017 Grammy Awards helped bring the 26-year-old songstress to national prominence — and led millions to the internet to find pictures of the singer and her boyfriend, Ryan Hurd.

-Morris is one of the featured performers at the annual award show, and even before the curtain opened and the show started her name was a trending term across social media.
-While most country music fans will have at least heard of Morris, she has yet to gain name recognition beyond that world and many people were searching out pictures and video of Maren Morris and her boyfriend, fellow songwriter Ryan Hurd.
+Morris is one of the featured performers at the annual award show, and even before the curtain opened, and the show started her name was a trending term across social media.
+While most country music fans will have at least heard of Morris, she has yet to gain name recognition beyond that world, and many people were searching out pictures and video of Maren Morris and her boyfriend, fellow songwriter Ryan Hurd.

 What many people found is that even if they had never heard of Maren Morris or even seen a picture of her, they have definitely heard her music.
 As Us Weekly noted, Morris has been responsible for a handful of huge country hits.